ZeynepCAN96/omega2_clocking_system/README.md

 User Setting
 -------------

-To stop the system , you'll first need to read the card :
+To stop the system , you'll first need to set up a tag for it in settings :

 `ID_STOP_SYSTEM = "b5c6e7bb"` *-Card id to stop the system*